dencorg/quotes/NOTES.md

 ## File structure
 * settings.py
 * models.py
+* urls.py
 * views.py
-* urls.py
-* templates
+* templates dir

-Be confortable with replit.
+* static dir

+Get familiar with replit environment.
+Note that is a somewhat different (and more simplified) django installation See the architecture.
 Change something at templates (see the change).